-Deliverable Purpose Committee dates Planning External Audit Plan Outlines our audit approach.
-March 2014 Identifies areas of audit focus and planned procedures.
-Control evaluation and S ubstantive procedures Report to Those Charged with Governance (ISA 260 Details control and process issues.
-September 2014 Details the resolution of key audit issues.
-Report) Communicates adjusted and unadjusted audit differences.
+Deliverable Purpose Committee dates Planning External Audit Plan Outlines our audit approach.Identifies areas of audit focus and planned procedures.
+March 2015 Control evaluation and S ubstantive procedures Report to Those Charged with Governance (ISA 260 Report) Details control and process issues.
+Details the resolution of key audit issues.
+Communicates adjusted and unadjusted audit differences.
 Highlights performance improvement recommendations identified during our audit.
 Comments on the Authority's value for money arrangements.
-Completion Auditor's Report Provides an opinion on your accounts (including the Annual Governance Statement).
-September 2014 Concludes on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
-Whole of Government Accounts Provide our opinion on the Authority's WGA pack submission.
-September 2014 Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
-November 2014
+September 2015 Completion Auditor's Report Provides an opinion on your accounts (including the Annual Governance Statement).
+Concludes on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
+September 2015 Whole of Government Accounts Provide our assurance statement on the Authority's WGA pack submission.
+September 2015 Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
+November 2015